EdTech-Official/EdTech-Web/CONTRIBUTING.md

 1. Updated browser
 2. Node.js installed (If not download it [here](https://nodejs.org/en/download/)).
+  + Use the command "`node --version`" to check if installed
+3. Python3 installed (If not download it [here](https://www.python.org/downloads/)).
+  + Use the command "`python3 --version`" to check if installed
-3. Any text editor of your choice.
+5. Any text editor of your choice.

 ### ⚡ 3.
 Skill set :